Skip to main content

 (field: string, operator: string, misc: { fieldData: Field }) => OptionList

-This function is invoked to get the list of allowed values for the given field and operator.
-This prop is only applicable when getValueEditorType returns "select", "multiselect", or "radio".
-If no function is provided, an empty array is used.
+Returns allowed values for the given field and operator.
+Only applies when getValueEditorType returns "select", "multiselect", or "radio".
+Defaults to empty array.

 getMatchModes